GoogleCloudPlatform/cluster-toolkit/community/modules/file-system/cloud-storage-bucket/README.md

 > your project.
 To resolve this try to use a more unique name, or set the
 > `random_suffix` variable to `true`.

+## Naming of Bucket

+There are potentially three parts to the bucket name.
+Each of these parts are configurable in the blueprint.

+1. A **custom prefix**, provided by the user in the blueprint \
+Provide the custom prefix using the `name_prefix` setting.

+1. The **deployment name**, included by default \
+The deployment name can be excluded by setting `use_deployment_name_in_bucket_name: false`.

+1. A **random id** suffix, excluded by default \
+The random id can be included by setting `random_suffix: true`.

+If none of these are provided (no `name_prefix`, `use_deployment_name_in_bucket_name: false`, & `random_suffix: false`), then the bucket name will default to `no-bucket-name-provided`.

+Since bucket namespace is shared by all users of Google Cloud, it is more likely to experience naming clashes than with other resources.
+In many cases, adding the `random_suffix` will resolve the naming clash issue.

+> **Warning**: If a bucket is created with a `random_suffix` and then used as
+> the bucket for a startup script in the same deployment group this will cause a
+> `not known at apply time` error in terraform.
+The solution is to either create
+> the bucket in a separate deployment group or to remove the random suffix.

 ## Mounting

 To mount the Cloud Storage bucket you must first ensure that the GCS Fuse client